 - 1 15-ounce can 100% pure pumpkin

-Combine the flour, salt, baking powder, baking soda, cinnamon, cloves, and nutmeg in a bowl.
+- Whisk together flour, salt, baking powder, baking soda, cinnamon, cloves, and ginger in a bowl.
 Set aside.

-In the bowl of an electric mixer, beat the butter and sugar until just blended.
+- In the bowl of a stand mixer or with an electric mixer, beat the butter and sugar until just blended.
 Add eggs one at a time, and continue beating until the mixture is light and fluffy.
 Add the pumpkin and mix well.
-Then add the flour mixture and mix until well combined.
+Then add the flour mixture and mix on low speed until combined.

-Transfer the batter to the prepared loaf pan.
-Bake for 75-85 minutes, until a toothpick, inserted in the center, comes out clean.
-Let loaves cool in the pan for 10 minutes, then turn out onto a wire rack to cool completely.
+- Transfer the batter to the prepared loaf pans.
+Bake for 60 to 70 minutes, or until a toothpick inserted in the center comes out clean.
+Let the pumpkin bread cool in the pan for 10 minutes, then turn out onto a wire rack to cool completely before slicing.

 To Freeze Pumpkin Bread:

 This pumpkin bread can be frozen for up to 3 months.
 After the bread has cooled, wrap it first securely in plastic wrap followed by a layer of foil.
 Thaw overnight in the refrigerator.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.